"Hamilton", American History, and the Importance of Heroes

 Would the views we hold today be popular or unpopular by the standards of that era?
 And if unpopular, how many of us would be bold enough to risk everything we have, including our lives, to proclaim them?

-We set ourselves up to repeat the worst parts of our history because we haven't learned from them.
+We set ourselves up to repeat the worst parts of our history

 We discredit and dishonor the painful journey and sacrifice of those who brought us to where we are today.